 Recommendations of the college advisory committee.
 The college advisory committee shall review the file of each case referred to it and shall determine if the department reasonably applied its written criteria, standards and procedures to each case.
-The college committee shall make its recommendations on an individual's retention, promotion, or tenure, based upon its assessment whether the department's recommendations are supported by the evidence presented.
+The college committee shall make its recommendations on an individual's retention, promotion, or tenure, based upon its assessment of whether the department's recommendations are supported by the evidence presented.
 The college committee shall use the department's criteria and standards (or college criteria and standards if the college has college-wide instead of departmental criteria and standards) in making its assessment.
-If documents required by Policy are missing, the college committee may return the file to the department for appropriate action.
+If documents required by Policy are missing or significantly unclear, the college committee may return the file to the department for appropriate action.
+Additionally, if the department advisory committee report or the chairperson’s letter do not follow the requirements of this Policy and the department RPT Statement, including attention to any RPT-SAC report or shared-appointment unit’s recommendation, the college committee may return the file to the department for appropriate action.
 The college committee shall advise the dean in writing of its vote and recommendations.

 Recommendations of the dean.
-The dean shall then review the entire file for each candidate for retention, promotion, or tenure and shall make recommendations in writing, stating reasons therefore, and shall forward the file, including all the recommendations, to the cognizant senior vice president (for academic affairs or for health sciences).
+The dean shall then review the entire file for each candidate for retention, promotion, or tenure and shall make recommendations in writing, stating reasons therefore, and shall forward the file, including all of the recommendations, to the cognizant senior vice president (for academic affairs or for health sciences).

 Notice to faculty members.
 Prior to forwarding the file, the dean shall send an exact copy of the college advisory committee's report of its evaluation and an exact copy of the dean's evaluation of each faculty member to that faculty member and to the department chair.

 Candidate's right to respond.
-The candidate shall have the opportunity at this time, but not the obligation, to add a written statement to his/her formal review file in response to the report of the college advisory committee's evaluation and/or the dean's evaluation.
-Written notice of this option shall be included with the copy of the dean's evaluation which is sent to the candidate.
+The candidate shall have the opportunity at this time, but not the obligation, to add a written statement to their formal review file in response to the report of the college advisory committee's evaluation and/or the dean's evaluation.
+Written notice of this option shall be included with the copy of the dean's evaluation that is sent to the candidate.
 If the candidate chooses to add such a statement to the file, that statement must be submitted to the dean within seven [calendar] days, except in extenuating circumstances, of the date upon which the dean's evaluation is delivered to the candidate.
 If the candidate submits a written statement to the dean within this time limit, the candidate's statement shall be added to the review file without comment by the dean.

 Forwarding files.
 The dean shall then forward the entire file for each individual to the cognizant senior vice president.

-Action by cognizant vice president, and the University Promotion and Tenure Advisory Committee (RPT procedures)
+Action by cognizant vice president, and the University Promotion and Tenure Advisory Committee (RPT Procedures)

 Referral of cases to the University committee.
-The cognizant senior vice president shall forward to the University Promotion and Tenure Advisory Committee ("UPTAC") [see Policy 6-304] for its review and recommendation the files in all cases in which the college is organized and functions as a single academic department ("single-department college") or there is a differing recommendation from any of the prior review levels--the student advisory committee, the interdisciplinary academic program, the department RPT advisory committee, the department chairperson, the college RPT advisory committee, or the college dean.
-The cognizant senior vice president, in his/her sole discretion, may also send any other RPT case to UPTAC for its review and recommendations.
+The cognizant senior vice president shall forward to the University Promotion and Tenure Advisory Committee ("UPTAC") [see Policy 6-304] for its review and recommendation the files in all cases in which the college is organized and functions as a single academic department ("single-department college") or there is a differing recommendation from any of the following prior review levels--the interdisciplinary academic program, the department RPT advisory committee, the department chairperson, the college RPT advisory committee, or the college dean.
+The cognizant senior vice president, in their sole discretion, may also send any other RPT case to UPTAC for its review and recommendations.
 UPTAC provides advice to the senior vice president.